VCUWrightCenter/TopExApp/docs/index.md

+# NOTICE: TopEx is no longer maintained and the website at topex.cctr.vcu.edu may be decommissioned in the near future.

 ## Welcome to TopEx!

 TopEx is a domain agnostic NLP application that facilitates the exploration of topics and keywords in a set of texts.
 Programming/NLP knowledge is not required!